We encourage you to check websites for your destinations before visiting for the latest health and safety guidelines in place.

 Want to extend your time and stay where you ski?
 In Millinocket, the New England Outdoor Center offers meals, lodging, on-site cross-country trails, gear rentals and lessons.
 If you crave a break from skiing, you can take out a snowmobile or try ice fishing.

-If you’d like to ski to your lodge, the Appalachian Mountain Club and Maine Huts & Trails have you covered.
 In north-central Maine, AMC has three wildland camps: Little Lyford Lodge & Cabins, Gorman Chairback Lodge & Cabins and Medawisla Lodge & Cabins.
 The lodges offer different sleeping options (bunkhouses, cabins) and include lodge-cooked meals.
 In winter, you’ll have to ski or dogsled to Little Lyford and Gorman Chairback.
 You can drive to Medawisla in winter and enjoy skiing around that lodge and to the others.

 For information on additional ski areas and on ski conditions, check out Ski Maine.